rohitashwachaks/megamind/docs/design.md

   - See your progress across multiple courses.
   - Attach your own notes, assignment links, or reflections.
   - Build and review flashcards.
-- Mobile experience is “website-ish”, not “app-like”.
+- Mobile experience is “app-like”, not “website-ish”.

 **Goal:**
 Create a **lightweight, app-like learning companion** for MIT OCW (and similar open courses) that: